Back to Podcast Guides

 • What would it be like to stay with myself for the next three breaths, without needing this to change immediately?

 If that becomes another command, the body constricts.
-If it is asked with curiosity, it can soften the system by a few degrees.
-Joe describes his vision expanding, his body relaxing, and his presence with Jonny increasing — without needing the outer situation to change.
+Asked with genuine curiosity, it can soften the system by a few degrees.
+Joe describes his vision expanding, his body loosening, and a fuller sense of presence, all without the outer situation changing.

-This matters because inner transformation often gets framed as a dramatic breakthrough.
-Joe’s email example is more useful: when he writes with more enjoyment, he may type a little slower, but he uses less energy and often creates less back-and-forth because he is actually present to what the exchange is asking for.8
+His email example makes this concrete.
+When he writes with more enjoyment, he types a little slower but uses less energy.
+He often creates less back-and-forth because he is actually present to what the exchange needs.

-That is a clean somatic principle.
 Speed is not the only form of efficiency.
-Sometimes efficiency is less bracing, fewer avoidance loops, and a cleaner relationship with what is in front of you.
+Sometimes efficiency looks like less bracing, fewer avoidance loops, and a cleaner relationship with whatever is in front of you.

 Overthinking often protects an unfelt emotion

 Joe is careful not to dismiss reason.
-He loves clear thinking.
-The issue he names is “brain-forward” decision-making that tries to make choices while excluding the body, emotion, and relational field.9
+The issue he names is "brain-forward" decision-making: trying to make choices while excluding the body, emotion, and relational field entirely.

-There is relevant neuroscience here, but it is easy to overstate.
-Work associated with the somatic marker hypothesis suggests that bodily and affective signals can contribute to advantageous decision-making, especially under uncertainty.
-That does not mean “the body is always right” or that logic should be ignored.
-It does suggest that clean decisions often involve more than verbal reasoning alone.10
+Work associated with the somatic marker hypothesis suggests that bodily and affective signals contribute to advantageous decision-making, especially under uncertainty.
+The research is subtler than "the body is always right," but it does suggest that clean decisions often involve more than verbal reasoning alone.2

-The practical implication is modest and powerful: when you notice yourself looping, justifying, or building an increasingly elaborate case, look for the emotion that has not yet been welcomed.
+When you notice yourself looping, justifying, or building an increasingly elaborate case, look for the emotion that has not been welcomed yet.

 You might ask: